 Udaipur ‘The White City’

-If there is one city where guests are treated like royalty (at least if you are staying at a luxury property like we did!), it is Udaipur.
+If there is one city where guests are treated like royalty, it is Udaipur.
+At least if you are staying at a luxury property like we did!
 This ‘City of Lakes and Palaces’ is one of the greenest in Rajasthan.
-The white palaces against the backdrop of lakes and greenery puts romance in mind, no wonder the city is considered a delight for couples.
+The white palaces against the backdrop of lakes and greenery puts romance in mind.
+No wonder the city is considered a delight for couples.

-The top sightseeing attractions here are the City Palace – don’t miss the gorgeous views of Lake Pichola from the palace, the Vintage Car Museum and Bagore-ki-haveli.
-Taking a boat ride on Lake Pichola – with the view of the City Palace on one side and Jagniwas island on the other – is a good way to spend an evening.
+The top sightseeing attractions here is the City Palace – don’t miss the gorgeous views of Lake Pichola from the palace.
+The Vintage Car Museum and Bagore-ki-haveli are fun to visit too.
+Take a boat ride on Lake Pichola one evening.
+You will get a view of the City Palace on one side and Jagniwas island on the other.

 How to reach Udaipur: There are daily flights from Delhi and Mumbai to Dabok airport (also known as Maharana Pratap airport) in Udaipur.
 Udaipur is well-connected by trains to all the Rajasthan points of interest and several other cities in India including Agra, Delhi and Mumbai.
 The road network between these cities is also very good.